inexorabletash/text-encoding/README.md

 method accepts an optional dictionary and `stream` option, e.g. `encoder.encode(string, {stream: true});` This is not needed for the stateless UTF encodings since the input is always in complete code points.

-The polyfill also allows construction of encoder/decoder objects without the `new` keyword.
-(This non-standard behavior is supported for constructing DOM objects in Firefox but not other browsers.)